-Corporations and other business entities are viewed as legal or corporate persons with the same rights as "natural" individuals, but they cannot sign on their own; they need a representative; an officer, director, partner, or attorney-in-fact, etc. Acknowledgment in a Representative Capacity is similar to the individual acknowledgment, but "...the person signed the record with proper authority and signed it as the act of the person identified in the record."
-ORS 194.215(1).
-Normally, this means signing on behalf of a business.
+Corporations and other business entities are viewed as legal or corporate persons with the same rights as "natural" individuals, but they cannot sign on their own; they need a representative: such as an officer, director, or partner.
 A notary may not notarize a document for a company in which they are a shareholder, director, officer, employee, member or partner if they are a party to the instrument, either individually or as a representative of the company.
 ORS 194.385.
+Similarly, an acknowledgment by an attorney-in-fact is done by someone who has the Power of Attorney for the party named in the document.

-Always use the Acknowledgment in a Representative Capacity form.
-Oregon law provides a short-form certificate.
+Oregon law provides a short-form Acknowledgment in a Representative Capacity certificate.
 ORS 194.215(1).
-The notary cannot use a jurat (oath), since a representative can't swear for an organization.
+Note that a notary cannot witness a verification of oath by a representative, since a representative can't swear for someone else.

-It is good practice to determine if the signer has the authority to represent the company.
-The notary must have proof if the certificate requires it, through wording like "known to me to be" or "as".
+Verification of Capacity.
+It is not always necessary for the notary to verify that the signer has the authority to represent the party in the document.
+The notary must have proof if the certificate requires it through wording like "known to me to be" or "proven to me to be".
+Below are some best practice methods of verification:

 - Personal knowledge.
-If the notary has a long-time acquaintance with the individual and would be willing to swear in court that the person is an officer of the company, then he or she can rely on that knowledge for the notarization. - Documentary evidence such as a partnership agreement, corporate annual report, trust agreement, or verification from the Corporation Division, may be used as proof of representative capacity.
-Business cards and stationery are not sufficient evidence, and should not be relied upon. - Oath of a third party, personally known to the notary, and impartial to the transaction, can sometimes be used as proof.
-It should be a last resort, because the opportunity for fraud is even greater when relying on someone else's veracity and knowledge.
+If the notary has a long-time acquaintance with the individual and would be willing to swear in court that the person has that capacity (for example, is an officer of the company, then he or she can rely on that knowledge for the notarization. - Documentary evidence such as a partnership agreement, corporate annual report, trust agreement, company minutes, or verification from the Corporation Division, may be used as proof of representative capacity.
+Business cards and stationery are not sufficient evidence, and should not be relied upon.
+For an attorney-in-fact acknowledgement, you would see the signed Power of Attorney. - Oath of a third party, personally known to the notary and impartial to the transaction, can sometimes be used as proof.
+It should be a last resort, because the opportunity for fraud is much greater when relying on someone else's veracity and knowledge.